-Intellect's style for quotations embedded into a paragraph is single quote marks, with double quote marks for a second quotation contained within the first.
-All long quotations (i.e. over 40 words long) should be 'displayed'i.e. set into a separate indented paragraph with an additional one-line space above and below, and without quote marks at the beginning or end.
+Intellect's style for quotations embedded into a paragraph is single quote marks, with double quote marks used for a second quotation contained within the first.
+All long quotations (over 40 words) should be

+'displayed'- i.e. set into a separate indented paragraph with an additional one-line space above and below, and without quote marks at the beginning or end.
 Please note that for quotations within the text, the punctuation should follow the bracketed reference.
-For a displayed quotation the bracketed reference appears after the full stop
+For a displayed quotation the bracketed reference appears after the full stop.

 All omissions in a quotation are indicated thus: [...]
-Note that there are no spaces between the suspension
+Note that there are no spaces between the suspension points.

-When italics are used for emphasis within quotations, please ensure that you indicate whether the emphasis is from the original text or whether you are adding it to make a point.
+When italics are used for emphasis within quotations, please ensure that you indicate whether the emphasis is from the original text or whether it is your own.